 Colorful houses are everywhere, complemented by the gorgeous deep blue Mediterranean water.
 In fact, it’s so beautiful that Villefranche-sur-Mer has been featured in many famous films.
 For example, ‘An Affair to Remember’ and ‘The Bucket List’.

-There’s plenty of things to see and do on a day trip to Villefranche.
+There are plenty of things to see and do on a day trip to Villefranche.
 If you’re here on a Wednesday or a Saturday, you can also experience the twice-weekly market.
 The Villefranche-sur-Mer market is particularly special, held in Jardin Francois Binon.
-Here, you can buy fresh produce like fruit & veg, cheese, and olive oil and beautiful flowers, ceramics, and fabrics.
+Here, you can buy fresh produce like fruit & veg, cheese, and olive oil, and beautiful flowers, ceramics, and fabrics.

 Things to do in Villefranche-sur-Mer